hazelcast/hazelcast-cpp-client/README.md

 ### 7.6.1.
 Distributed Executor Service
 Hazelcast C++ client allows you to asynchronously execute your tasks (logical units of work) in the cluster, such as database queries, complex calculations and image rendering.

 With `IExecutorService`, you can execute tasks asynchronously and perform other useful tasks.
 If your task execution takes longer than expected, you can cancel the task execution.
-Tasks should be `Hazelcast Serializable`, i.e. `IdentifiedDataSerializable`, `Portable`, `Custom`, since they will be distributed in the cluster.
+Tasks should be `Hazelcast Serializable`, i.e., `IdentifiedDataSerializable`, `Portable`, `Custom`, since they will be distributed in the cluster.

 You need to implement the actual task logic at the server side as a Java code.
 The task should implement Java's `java.util.concurrent.Callable` interface.